 The Green River Killer

 Gary Ridgway, the Green River Killer, once said, “I killed so many women I have a hard time keeping them straight.”
-Because his goal was killing as much as possible, he selected his victims because they were prostitutes, saying “He did not want to pay them for sex.
-He chose them as victims because their disappearances might not be noticed at first, if at all, and he assumed police would not look as hard for them as for other women.”
+Because his goal was killing as many women as possible he chose to kill sex workers, knowing their disappearances might not be noticed and police would not care that they were missing.

-Known for his “house of horrors” in Cleveland where the bodies of 11 women were found in the backyard Sowell picked his victims based on women he thought “no one would miss.”
-The convicted sex offender found drug addicted women, prostitutes, and runaways to fill his sadistic needs.
+Known for his “house of horrors” in Cleveland where the bodies of 11 women were found in the backyard, Sowell picked his victims based on women he thought “no one would miss.”
+The convicted sex offender found women struggling with addiction, sex workers, and homeless children to fill his sadistic needs.

-Dennis Rader, The BTK (Bind, Torture, Kill) Killer who terrorized Wichita for three decades, selected his victims carefully, stalking them for a period of time before killing them.
+Dennis Rader, the BTK (bind, torture, kill) strangler who terrorized Wichita for three decades, selected his victims carefully, stalking them for a period of time before killing them.
 He once sent a near-victim a note when he had stalked her home, intent on killing her when she came home from work — but she randomly choose not to that night, it read “Be glad you weren’t here.
 Because I was.”
 He chose victims based on his sexual fantasies — basically wandering around his everyday life until he “locked” in on someone (usually a few girls at a time) at which point they inevitably became his victims.

 An experienced hunter, Robert Hansen would abduct women and then fly them to the Alaskan wilderness and release them so that he could “hunt” them.
 All his life Hansen had been rejected by women, he picked young, attractive women to be his victims because it was his opportunity for revenge.
+He also selected sex workers because he could easily isolate them in order to overpower and restrain them.
 Sometimes after abducting and raping a woman, he would let her go if he was certain she wouldn’t turn him in to the police.

 Richard Chase was a serial killer who was convicted of killing six people.
 Afterwards he would drink their blood and eat parts of their body.
-A schizophrenic, Chase would try to enter homes at random, but would always leave if the door was locked.
+Living with schizophrenia, Chase would try to enter homes at random, but would always leave if the door was locked.
 To him, a locked door meant the person inside did not want him there but an unlocked door was “an invitation.”